queenoriol/queenoriol.github.io/Finland_Tourism_Analysis/README.md

 ![Dashboard Screenshot](Images/Purpose.png)

 **Insight:**
 Nature and wellness-based tourism dominate.
-Finland’s peaceful forests, lakes, and saunas continue to appeal to travelers seeking restorative, health-focused experiences—a trend amplified post-COVID. **Leisure trips represent about 70%** of all trips, with **business trips accounting for the remaining 30%**.
+Finland’s peaceful forests, lakes, and saunas continue to appeal to international travelers seeking restorative, health-focused experiences—a trend amplified post-COVID. **Leisure trips represent about 70%** of all trips, with **business trips accounting for the remaining 30%**.

 ---